Document last updated 2/12/2015.

 Ohio's state courts are divided into three levels: trial courts, appellate courts and the state supreme court.

 Trial courts consist of municipal, county, and common pleas courts.
 Common pleas courts may include separate general, domestic relations, probate, and juvenile divisions, or combinations therof.
 The appeals courts are intermediate-level appellate courts that hear appeals from the trial courts in both civil and criminal matters.
-The state supreme court is the state's highest appellate court.
+The Supreme Court of Ohio is the state's highest appellate court.

 There is also a statutorily created court known as the court of claims that hears civil cases filed against the state of Ohio and appeals of claims for compensation by crime victims.

 All Ohio judges are elected for six-year terms of office.
 Vacancies created by death, resignation, or retirement prior to the expiration of the term are filled by appointment by the governor until an election can be held.
 Magistrates are appointed judicial officers who perform many of the same functions as judges.
-A magistrate’s decision, called a Report and Recommendation, must be adopted by the judge who assigned the case.
-Magistrates do arraignments, hear motions, and preside over matters in common pleas, domestic relations, juvenile and municipal courts.
+Magistrates do arraignments, hear motions and preside over matters in common pleas, domestic relations, juvenile and municipals courts.
+Magistrates have the same authority as a judge, except that they only conduct jury trials if the parties agree.
+A magistrate’s decision must be adopted by the judge who assigned the case.
+However, a magistrate's order does not need to be adopted by the judge to be effective, unless a party moves to set the order aside and asks that the order be "stayed" (suspended or stopped).

 What do municipal and county courts do?